roman-dmytriv/slackmate/README.md

     }

 Replace `"your_channel_id"` with the ID of the channel you want to send the message to, and `"Your message text here"` with the text of the message you want to send.

+## Running Tests

+1. To run the tests, execute the following command from the project root directory:

+    ```bash
+    pytest
+    ```

+This command will discover and run all the test cases in the project.
+You should see the test results displayed in the terminal.

+## Additional Options

+You can specify additional options to pytest, such as filtering tests by keywords or running tests in parallel.
+Refer to the pytest documentation for more information on available options.

+## Testing Strategy

+### Integration Testing

+We rely on integration tests to verify the interactions between different parts of our application, ensuring they work together seamlessly.

+#### Approach

+- **API Testing:** Validates API endpoints to ensure they return the expected responses for various inputs and scenarios.

+- **Mocking Dependencies:** Simulates the behavior of external dependencies using mocks to make our tests more predictable and reliable.

+### Tools Used

+- **Pytest:** Our preferred testing framework for writing and running integration tests in Python.

+- **Mocking Libraries:** Leveraged to mock external dependencies and control their behavior during testing.

 ## Contributing